craigbutcher/craigbutcher.github.io/notes/weeknotes-4.md

 ## Books

 Recently, I finished reading a book by [Chris Hadfield](https://chrishadfield.ca/)'s [An Astronaut's Guide to Life](https://www.amazon.co.uk/dp/1447259947/ref=cm_sw_r_cp_ep_dp_kJcFBbZK2AVWD) and throughly enjoyed it.
-Most epecially the part in travelling to the [ISS (International Space Station)](https://www.nasa.gov/mission_pages/station/main/index.html), working on experiments, and landing back down to Earth.
+Most especially the part in travelling to the [ISS (International Space Station)](https://www.nasa.gov/mission_pages/station/main/index.html), working on experiments, and landing back down to Earth.
 There was a great life tip that was mentioned in the book that immediately had a profound effect on me.

 > In any given situation, according to Hadfield, you’re either a ‘plus-one’, a ‘zero’ or a ‘minus-one’.
 If you’re a plus-one, you’re actively adding value.
 If you’re a zero, you’re generally competent and don’t get in the way.
 Being a minus-one sucks, because you’re a liability and actively cause problems.